Skip to content

 Background

 Blackstone Inc. is the world's largest alternative asset management firm, founded in 1985 by Stephen Schwarzman and Peter G. Peterson and headquartered in New York City.
-Blackstone manages over $1 trillion in assets across private equity, real estate, credit, and infrastructure, and is listed on the New York Stock Exchange.
-Its private equity portfolio spans technology, healthcare, media, and logistics, with investments across six continents.
+It manages over $1 trillion in assets across private equity, real estate, credit, and infrastructure, is listed on the NYSE, and holds portfolio investments spanning technology, healthcare, media, and logistics across six continents.